Canop/miaou/plugins/graph/README.md

 	#pragma(option1,option2,option3)

 To see the options on rendered graphs, simply hover the line before the graph to reveal it.

+Note: While a pragma can be written by hand, or composed by concatenating strings, it's recommanded for plugins to use the `pragma` function of the lib as the format isn't yet guaranteed to stay unchanged.

 For example the message produced by the `!!stats graph @dystroy @Shaks` command contains the following pragma: